 Chelsea’s streets are filled with high-end label boutiques, cafes, and restaurants with most streets showcasing some of the world’s most expensive cars.
 This is also one of the most desirable places to live work and shop, albeit a super expensive place to live.

-The locals here are an eclectic mix of young professionals, investment bankers, film stars, families in addition to a large French contingent who are said to be drawn to the nearby Lycee Francaise Charles de Gaulle and Institut Francais Du Royaume Uni.
+The locals here are an eclectic mix of young professionals, investment bankers, film stars, and families in addition to a large French contingent who are said to be drawn to the nearby Lycee Francaise Charles de Gaulle and Institut Francais Du Royaume Uni.

 Where Is Chelsea Located In London | What Part of London Is Chelsea?